 8 Reasons You Need Internal “Muscle” To Implement An ERP Solution07 Sep 2017 | by Brett Mundell

-I have written many articles on the reasons for success and failure of ERP projects.
+I have written many articles on the reasons for the success and failure of ERP projects.

-I have included analysis of Cloud vs On-premise ERP and several other considerations.
-For small to medium sized businesses there is one, not often discussed factor, which jumps out at me when we debate the success of ERP projects.
+I have included an analysis of Cloud vs On-premise ERP and several other considerations.
+For small to medium-sized businesses there is one, not often discussed factor, which jumps out at me when we debate the success of ERP projects.

 Internal “muscle” required to implement an ERP solution

 Here is what I mean by internal “muscle”.
 Every business will need the following internal resources allocated to the ERP implementation project to complement the efforts of your ERP development partner:

 If you are a small to medium-sized business and you want to move off your entry-level accounting solution to an ERP solution then consider your internal resource and capacity as an important factor to ensure a positive ERP Return on Investment.